ARM-software/AVH-GetStarted/basic/README.md

 ### Build and debug in MDK

-Open (or import) the `basic.debug.cprj` with MDK.
-If required the image can be rebuilt from within MDK.
-But in general the existing image can be directly used for debug.
+[Run with MDK-Professional](https://arm-software.github.io/VHT/main/infrastructure/html/run_mdk_pro.html) explains in details the tool setup and project configuration for running an MDK project on Arm Virtual Hardware.

+For this example, open the `basic.debug.uvprojx` file in MDK.
+Alternatively, the `basic.debug.cprj` can be imported as well.

-Before launching the debug session one needs to configure the debugger connection.
+Before launching the debug session one needs to verify the debugger configuration.
 Bring up the _Options for target..._ dialog from the tool bar.
 Navigate to the _Debug_ pane and select _Use: Models ARMv8-M Debugger_.
 Next
 click on the _Settings_ button to bring up the _Models ARMv8-M Target Driver Setup_ dialog.
-Select the model executable `VHT_Corstone_SSE-300_Ethos-U55` as the _Command_.
+Select in the as the _Command_ field the model executable for Corstone SSE-300 with Ethos-U55 (filename is: `VHT_Corstone_SSE-300_Ethos-U55.bat` in the location where Virtual Hardware models are installed).
 Set `cpu_core.cpu0` as the _Target_.
 Browse for the _Configuration File_ and
 select `vht_config.txt`.